Redbox is more than just a DVD rental kiosk outside your local drugstore.

 - Now This News

 I feel like these news offerings fall a little short when compared to some of the other free streaming services out there.
-Others offer free streaming feeds from national syndicates like CBS News, NBC News and ABC News that are actually live feeds of broadcasts, bringing you the news as it happens.
+Others offer feeds from national syndicates including CBS News, NBC News and ABC News that are actually live feeds of broadcasts, bringing you the news as it happens.

-Instead, the majority of these channels give you short, pre-recorded, so the information may be incomplete or out of date.
+Instead, the majority of these channels give you short, pre-recorded blocks of news, so the information may be incomplete or out of date.

 - Pac-12 Insider